 I always opt for sustainable brands of tuna.
 When Wild Selections® asked me to share their tuna fish with my readers, I was excited.
 Earth day is so important to bring awareness of our environment.

 I am the one you see at the grocery store with the Safe Watch list out when I am at the seafood counter.
 Wild Selections® seafood is all certified sustainable.
 This means that all Wild Selections® seafood uses only Marine Stewardship Council (MSC) certified sustainable seafood.

-Wild Selections® even make a donation of 13 cents from every can sold to World Wildlife Fund (WWF) to benefit their sustainable fisheries programs and marine conservation efforts.
+Wild Selections® even make a donation of 13 cents from every can sold to the World Wildlife Fund (WWF) to benefit their sustainable fisheries programs and marine conservation efforts.

-Wild Selections is the only brand to “pay it forward” and act on its belief to take care of the oceans for the future, not just fishing sustainably in the present.
+Wild Selections is the only brand to “pay it forward” and act on its belief to take care of the oceans for the future, not just fish sustainably in the present.

 Let's get back to the melty cheese!
 When the tuna is combined with melty cheese, grilled onion, and the spicy hatch chiles...something magical happens.